ClaperCo/docs/introduction/getting-started.md

 - **Large**: Paid (2 credits), limited to 200 attendees and a maximum file size of 100MB.

-When you choose a tier, it is valid for one presentation.
+When you choose a tier, it is valid for one event.

 :::warning Be careful
-You cannot change the tier once the presentation is created.
+You cannot change the tier once the event is created.
 :::

 ## Self-hosted version